cullo7/depth_first_search/README.md

 #Depth_First

-Implementation of depth-first search algorithm with visualization in python
+Implementation of depth-first search algorithm with visualization in python.
+Program makes a maze using pygame.